Heritage Resources Management (HERM) 322

 The activities of museums, archives, and many historic places are built primarily around collections of material objects.
-The concern of this course is with the management of heritage in its material manifestations in collections, primarily within museum and archival collections.
+This course discusses the management of heritage in its material manifestations in collections, primarily within museum and archival collections.

 Collections cannot endure without care and management.
-Heritage Resources Management 322: Heritage Collections deals with the acquisition, documentation, storage, and preservation of collections.
+HERM 322 deals with the acquisition, documentation, storage, and preservation of collections.
 Attention is also given to discarding materials from collections and issues surrounding access to collections.
 These activities require an understanding of how and why collections are formed, why an object is significant and worth keeping, how a collection is documented and organized, and the balance that needs to be struck between using and conserving the materials in a collection.

 - Unit 1: Heritage Collections: The Historical Legacy